Roosterseatyou/Roosterseatyou/README.md

 - 👋 Hi, I’m @Roosterseatyou
 - 👀 I’m interested in Minecraft Plugins, specifically for bukkit and its forks
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Java, JS, and C#.
+Willing to dabble in Python too.
 - 📫 How to reach me Roosterseatyou#7538

 <!---